syncfusion-content/ej2-diagrams-docs/ej2-javascript/diagram/umldiagram.md

 ## How to add UML child at runtime

-In UML nodes, child elements such as member, method and attribute can be added either programmatically or interactively.
+In UML nodes, child elements such as members, methods and attributes can be added either programmatically or interactively.

 ### Adding UML child through code

 The [addChildToUmlNode](../api/diagram#addchildtoumlnode) method is employed for dynamically adding a child to the UML node during runtime, providing flexibility in modifying the diagram structure programmatically.

-The following code illustrates how to add methods to UML nodes in diagram.
+The following code illustrates how to add methods to UML nodes in the diagram.

 ```ts
 let node = diagram.selectedItems.nodes[0];